laheadle/tournabox/README.md

-# What is This?
+# What is tournabox?

 A web widget for showing results of single elimination tournaments.
-Publishers specify players and winners by simply entering text into the HTML page.
+Visitors can change how results are grouped and filtered.
+Publishers specify players and winners by entering text into the HTML page.
 All code is client-side; no server-side programming is needed.

 ## Features

+Supports any sport or game.

+Shows completed tournaments or in-progress ones.

+Shows multiple tournaments on one web page.

+Dynamic display allows visitors to view results in different ways:

 Group results by:
- - Round
+ - Round (latest round on top)
  - Performance (best performing players on top)
- - (optional) Country: All players from a country shown together
+ - Country: All players from a country shown together
- - Seed
- - Publishers can choose to display fewer groups to zero in on one facet of the tournament
+ - Seed (Highest seed on top, then unseeded players grouped by performance)

 Filter results
- - reader can show only results matching text typed into in a text input
+ - Visitor can show only those results matching text typed into a text input
- - publisher can initialize the filter to zero in on specific results
- - reader or publisher can separate multiple filters by ','
+ - Separate multiple filters by ','

-Show completed tournaments or in-progress ones.

-Show multiple tournaments on one web page.
+To reduce clutter and increase focus, publishers can set display options:

+ - choose to display fewer groups, e.g. Round only
+ - Initialize the filter to show specific players or groups

 Winners can be abbreviated to reduce typing: e.g. "Serena" instead of "Serena Williams"